• Skip to primary navigation

 • I used a carbon steel wok to prepare the okra.
 I personally find it easier to use a rounded pan because I find that the oil goes further, allowing me to reuse it for the tomato-onion base.

-• It took me about 10 minutes to fry the okra on medium heat till it stopped being sticky.
-Some people like to continue to fry the okra till it becomes a deep forest green.
+• It took me about 10 minutes to fry the okra on medium heat until it stopped being sticky.
+Some people like to continue to fry the okra until it becomes a deep forest green.
 For me, it was more important that the okra was cooked enough to stop sticking but retained its shape.
 How long it will take depends on both the okra and the pan.

 • I know it can get confusing when we say 1 onion or 2 tomatoes given that there is wide variation in sizes.
 The important thing to remember is the proportion – the onion and tomato should be roughly the same weight/volume, half of that of the okra so 1:1:2 (onion: tomato: okra).